surniaulula/wpsso/readme.txt

 	* Refactored the WpssoSchema add_single_*_data methods (organization, person, place, etc.).
 	* Refactored the WpssoProUtilWpseoMeta class and all its methods.
 	* Added a new SucomForm get_cache() method to cache and return common arrays (schema types, organization names, etc.).
+	* Added a fallback text domain when translating form option values for plugin extensions.

 **Version 3.47.1 (2017/10/17)**